bamlab/kettle/README.md

 ## Using Kettle templates in files

-In files content, by default, Kettle will turn this:
+In files content, Kettle will turn this:

 ```javascript
 const import1 = require('path/to/imports1__if__isFalse__/import1.js');